ksu-is/Master-Project-To-Do-List/README.md

 ## Why the Project is Useful
 This elements the User from creating their own manual To-Do list with all Project tasks listing.
 This will save the User time which could be used on more important elements of their Project.

+## Who Maintains and Contributes to the Project
+Maintained and contributed to by Mary Reyes.